DanielKiel/simpletodo/README.md

 ## actual development todos

-- make it multi tenant
+- make it multi tenant - basic logic is integrated, plocies and stuff have to be handled later
 - make it featurable (a tenant can have enabled a feature like: calendar where the list can be placed with i calendar, stateable where the list entries can have states like planned, opened, etc)